 Glossary of Terms

-Arbitration/Counsel or Arbitration Administrator - The person at the sponsoring organization who handles administrative matters in arbitration proceedings.
+Arbitration Administrator - The person at FINRA who handles administrative matters related to the arbitration case.

 Arbitrator - A person chosen to decide disputes between parties.